NickStafford2/copy-diagnostics.nvim/README.md

 # nvim-copy-diagnostics

-A tiny Neovim plugin that copies diagnostics to your system clipboard.
+Neovim plugin that copies diagnostics to your system clipboard.

 ## What it does